 - 6 ice cubes

-- Place the flaxseed in a blender and blend until it is ground.
-Add the rest of the ingredients and blend until smooth.
-Garnish with blueberries.
+- Place all of the ingredients in a blender and blend until smooth.